 If you are an international applicant and have completed at least a two year (60 semester credit or 90 quarter credit) baccalaureate level education from an institution accredited by an agency recognized by the U.S. Secretary of Education or from an equivalent English language institution in another country, the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) may not be required.

-If you are applying for either the English DAOM program or the Chinese DAOM program, and your native language is not English, you are required to complete the Test of English as a Foreign Language (TOEFL) internet based test (iBT) or the International English Language Testing System (IELTS) exam.
+If you are applying for either the English Postgraduate DAOM Program or the Chinese Postgraduate DAOM Program, and your native language is not English, you are required to complete the Test of English as a Foreign Language (TOEFL) internet based test (iBT) or the International English Language Testing System (IELTS) exam.
 The minimum scores to achieve on these tests are as follows:

 TOEFL IELTS iBT Overall Band 80 6.5

 When taking the TOEFL, please enter the appropriate Five Branches assigned code on the Score Report Request Form:

 San Jose campus assigned code: 5881